WASdev/sample.DefaultApplication/README.md

 ## Setup

-The article uses Eclipse with additional tools installed.
+This article uses Eclipse with additional tools installed.
 Here is what you need if you want to follow along:
 * Eclipse for Java EE Developers (I happen to be using Photon, but you can get the latest.)
 * Dali Java Persistence Tools - Available from the Eclipse update site
 * WebSphere Application Server Migration Toolkit - Available from Eclipse Marketplace